alessiorubicini/alessiorubicini.github.io/src/posts/2024-06-14-introducing-session-types-in-swift.md

 If this principle were to fail, resources could be used multiple times or not used at all, causing potential errors such as deadlocks.

-## Swift Sessions: a library for binary session types in Swift
+## A Library for Binary Session Types in Swift

 As a crazy Swift lover, I couldn't help but center my bachelor's degree thesis on it.
 The goal was to test Swift's type system (literally abuse it) and attempt to implement session types into the language.

-In the last two months, with the help of my supervisor, prof. Luca Padovani, author of various papers on the topic as well as developer of a session types library for OCaml, I have developed a library that successfully implements session types for asynchronous communications between two processes.
+In the last two months, with the help of my supervisor, prof. Luca Padovani, author of various papers on the topic as well as developer of a session types library for OCaml, I have developed a library called [Swift Sessions](https://github.com/alessiorubicini/SwiftSessions) that successfully implements session types for asynchronous communications between two processes.

 Without delving into implementation details (for now), Swift Session provides the primitives, endpoints and channels needed to implement such structured communication sessions.
 Let's see an example of how to use it: